MileHacker Logo

 • Cloud Peak Skyway (US-16): This designated scenic byway spans 47 miles (76 km) across the southern section of the Bighorns, linking Buffalo on the east with Tensleep on the west.
 It reaches its highest point at Powder River Pass, at an elevation of 9,666 feet (2,946 meters).
 The byway has continuous stunning vistas, numerous pull-offs, and access to several trailheads.

-• Bighorn A Road with beautiful views (US-14): Traversing the northern Bighorns, this scenic byway connects Shell on the west to Dayton on the east, summiting at 9,033 feet (2,753 meters).
+• Bighorn A Road with lovely views (US-14): Traversing the northern Bighorns, this scenic byway connects Shell on the west to Dayton on the east, summiting at 9,033 feet (2,753 meters).
 The byway features dramatic canyons, including Shell Canyon, and provides access to recreational opportunities like hiking and fishing.

 Essential Viewing Stops